 Oil for frying

 2. In a big mixing bowl, mix together rice flours, soaked and mashed sabudana, black pepper powder, sesame seeds, turmeric powder and salt.
-You can also add 1/2 cup sour yogurt at this point.
+Mix well.
+You can also add 1/2 cup sour yogurt at this point if you want slight tanginess.
 Add very hot ghee in the flour mixture and mix using spoon.
-Make dough with hands adding little water at a time.
-Dough should not be too soft or hard.
+Prepare dough with hands.
+Only add little water if you need it.
+Dough should semi soft.
+Kneed the dough for 4-5 minutes using your palm and stretch.
+This will create binding in the dough.
+Cover the bowl and let the dough rest for few minutes.

-3. When oil is hot, keep the heat to medium.
+5. When oil is hot, keep the heat to medium.
 Drop in one chakri at a time using flat spatula.
 Do not over crowd the pan.
 Fry chakri on medium till it’s golden brown from both sides.
 Prepare one batch at a time.
 Chakris are very delicate, be very gentle while frying in the start.
 Let it get slight hard in frying pan before moving.
 You can fry 8-10 chakri at a time depending on the size of your frying pan.
-When ready, remove on paper towel.
+When ready and slightly change colour, remove on paper towel.
 Then fry the second batch.
 I try to keep 10-12 spiral ready while I am frying one batch, so second batch is ready for frying.

 Try this recipe and let me know your comments.
 Happy cooking!

-Thank you for visiting my blog.
-Until next time!
+Thank you for visiting my website.
+Happy cooking!

 Facebook Bhavna’s Food Journey